 We don't want to replicate your development boards, remember these are supposed to be a high-level indicator of progress

-Area; what area of the platform or product this belongs to.
-This can be feature based if needed.
+Area; what area of the platform or product does this belong to.
+This can be feature-based if needed.

 Theme; what theme or category does this area of work roll up to?
 We know that themes are super helpful for your team’s OKR tracking.